What Are Different Types of Ports For Ships?

 Port authority comprises of following Departments:

-1. Supervisory Board: It is the highest Department in port authority which supervises all the activities of subsequent departments.
+1. Supervisory Board: It is the highest Department in the port authority which supervises all the activities of the following departments.

-2. Executive Board: This Department is the most important department of port authority as it actually makes and executes all the decisions regarding maintenance, control, security and managerial operations.
-It has two main components namely:
+2. Executive Board: This Department is the most crucial department of port authority as it makes and executes all the decisions regarding maintenance, control, security and organizational operations.
+It has two main components, namely:

-- Corporate Affairs and Corporate Strategies: They have to look after all the corporate affairs and make strategies regarding the improvement of corporate relations.
+- Corporate Affairs and Corporate Strategies: They have to look after all the corporate affairs and make strategies for improving corporate relations.

-- Human Resources: They have to appoint crew members, labours at the port and work for their improvement by regular performance appraisal.
+- Human Resources: They have to appoint crew members, labour at the port and work for their improvement by regular performance appraisal.

-- Communication and External Affairs: They have to manage internal as well as external communication on port and work for enhancing International trade.
+- Communication and External Affairs: They have to manage internal and external communication on port and work to enhance International trade.

-- Internal Audit: They have to maintain Internal Audit as well.
+- Internal Audit: They have to maintain Internal Audits as well.

-- Legal Department: They have to legalize trade and cater to all the legal matters.
+- Legal Department: They have to legalize trade and cater to all legal matters.

-The President and Chief executive Officer are to manage following sub-departments:
+The President and Chief executive Officer are to manage the following sub-departments:

 i) Executive Vice President and Chief Financial Officer and